 In addition to the research opportunities regional habitats afford, Tulane offers various opportunities for interdisciplinary collaborations within the university and with other regional institutions.
 The EEB Department collaborates closely with the Department of Earth and Environmental Science.
 See below for college and divisional affiliations:

-Our program in global change biology, for example, encompasses several collaborative research initiatives involving faculty in the School of Science and Engineering and the School of Public Health and Tropical Medicine, some of which are supported by the National Institute for Climatic Change Research – Coastal Center (NICCR, Department of Energy) which operates at Tulane.
+Our program in global change biology, for example, encompasses several collaborative research initiatives involving faculty in the School of Science and Engineering and the School of Public Health and Tropical Medicine, some of which are supported by the National Science Foundation.
 Similar collaborations exist with other area universities and with researchers at the National Wetlands Research Center (Department of the Interior) at the University of Louisiana, Lafayette.

-As part of the university-wide reorganization and renewal plan following Hurricane Katrina, EEB became part of the School of Science and Engineering (SSE).
+As part of the university-wide reorganization and renewal plan following Hurricane Katrina, EEB resides in the School of Science and Engineering (SSE).
 The Department is in the Division of Earth and Ecological Science along with the Department of Earth and Environmental Sciences, with which we interact.

 Applicants are encouraged to visit the web sites for Tulane University, the School of Science and Engineering, and the EEB Department for general information about faculty, courses, and academic programs.

-Tulane University, nestled in the historic Uptown neighborhood, has a symbiotic relationship with New Orleans.
+Tulane University’s Uptown Campus has a symbiotic relationship with New Orleans.
 New Orleans' unique culture helps shape the educational and social experiences of the entire Tulane community, while the University plays a major role in the city's vitality, including healthcare, economy, education and continued disaster recovery.
 Applicants can learn about New Orleans' food, fun and culture by visiting Dr. Bruce Fleury's Everything's Hot Down in New Orleans! webpage.

 Our faculty, postdocs, and students – graduate and undergraduate alike – create, communicate, and apply knowledge of organisms, populations, communities, ecosystems and global systems.
 We pursue our mission through integrative research and teaching in conservation biology, ecosystem ecology, evolutionary biology, quantitative ecology, tropical ecology, and systematic biology.
 Our research emphasizes the broad disciplinary areas of tropical biology, wetlands ecology, and global change biology.
 The faculty is dedicated to enriching the capacity of students to learn, think, act, lead and contribute across a wide range of disciplines, from biology, environmental science and conservation to law, medicine and public.